guowenhao787938711/EFPN-detectron2/README.md

 #### Modifications from detectron2:

-1. "detectron2" folder name changed to "detectron" to correctly build (could also work outside of root dir)
+1. "detectron2" folder name changed to "detectron" to correctly build

 2. in detectron/modeling/backbone, we modified resnet.py and fpn.py to create the EFPN and FTT module

 3. slight modifications to fix import paths, cuda compatibility...etc, including in detectron/engine/defaults.py, detectron/layers/wrappers.py

-#### Todo:
-1. create loss function for supervised and independent training of EFPN+FTT

 #### Credits: